LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/index.md

 of inspiration and motivation for Raccoon, which aims at having all the good sides of them, in a Kotlin open source app.

-If you are wondering why the app is called like this, aren't raccoons just adorable? 🦝 Jokes aside, Lemmy users used to refer to themselves as "lemmings" and the platform logo clearly recalls that animal, so there was this tradition in the early days to use animals names for clients (some examples being Lemmur, Jerboa and Fennec).
+If you are wondering why the app is called like that, aren't raccoons just adorable? 🦝 Jokes aside, Lemmy users used to refer to themselves as "lemmings" and the platform logo clearly recalls that animal, so there was this tradition in the early days to use animals names for clients (some examples being Lemmur, Jerboa and Fennec).
 The original developers of this app really liked raccoons